 Wilson Water Memorial on the junction of Abbey Road and Priory Road.
 The Town Council does not own this memorial, but maintains it.

 The C.S.
 Lewis/George Sayer plaque at the bottom of the 99 Steps in Rosebank Gardens, next to one of the oldest original Malvern gas lamps (circa 1860).

 All profits from the sale of the calendars will be donated to the two charities that the Mayor has chosen to support this year – What Makes You Different, Makes You Beautiful and The Outreach Project.

-The competition closes at 10am on Wednesday 1 September and the judging panel will consist of the Mayor Nick Houghton, his consort Sean Austin, the Chairman of Beacon Camera Club Tony McDonnell, Ian Collins of Colcards and Councillors Cynthia Palmer and Peter Smith from the Town Council.
+Please submit your photographs by 11pm on Sunday 19 September and the judging panel will consist of the Mayor Nick Houghton, his consort Sean Austin, the Chairman of Beacon Camera Club Tony McDonnell, Ian Collins of Colcards and Councillors Cynthia Palmer and Peter Smith from the Town Council.

 All images should be in landscape format please and no larger than 10 MB.
 You may enter up to three images.